snakelayer/gw2-raid-assist/README.md

 # How to Use
 - Be inside a raid instance with all squad members
-- Target the raid boss and activate Raid Assist (default: Alt-B)
+- Before the fight starts, target the raid boss and activate Raid Assist (default: Alt-B).
+If activated mid-fight, overlay information may be incorrect or missing.
 - After an attempt ends (boss dies or squad wipes), stats will be output to your Gw2.exe folder.
 Raid Assist will automatically turn off.

 # Features